Frozen-Flask/Frozen-Flask/docs/index.rst

   register the app later with :meth:`Freezer.init_app`.
 * The ``FREEZER_DESTINATION`` directory is created if it does not exist.
 * New configuration: ``FREEZER_REMOVE_EXTRA_FILES``
-* Warn if an URL generator seems to be missing. (ie. if no URL was generated for a given endpoint.)
+* Warn if a URL generator seems to be missing. (ie. if no URL was generated for a given endpoint.)
 * Write Unicode filenames instead of UTF-8.
 Non-ASCII filenames are often undefined territory anyway.